Gurobi/gurobi-ai-modeling/source/prompting-tips-pitfalls.rst

 Even though the latter examples are clearly wrong and an LLM should be able to account for it, it is exactly these kind of small nuggets of confusion that compound together to an output that is overall less precise.
-Unfortunately, the current generation of LLM's will not tell you the degree of confusion under which they are generating a response.
+Unfortunately, the current generation of LLMs will not tell you the degree of confusion under which they are generating a response.

 A very simple solution for this is proposed in the Good example: **keep things simple**.